 In 1490 Guyot Marchant published his woodcuts along with a Latin translation.
-This edition is in a way a step backwards, because on the one hand the book contains the male figures that Marchant himself had added in 1486 (such as duke and pilgrim) along with the four musicians, but on the other hand it did not contain the women's dance, neither the woodcut of queen and countess nor the dialogue for the 34 women in the 1486-edition.
+This edition is in a way a step backwards, because on the one hand the book contains the male figures that Marchant himself had added in 1485/86 (such as duke and pilgrim) along with the four musicians, but on the other hand it did not contain the women's dance, neither the woodcut of queen and duchess nor the dialogues of the 34 women in the 1486-edition.

 The sequence deviates at one point: The four pages with schoolmaster - soldier / Carthusian - sergeant / monk - usurer / physician - suitor comes in the wrong order compared to all other publications.